jbernhard/ebe-osg/README.md

 * The script must be named `run-ebe`, since it is hard-coded in several other places.
 * Results files must be placed in a folder `results`.
 This folder is created by CMake in the packaging process.
 When jobs run on the grid, the remote-job-wrapper copies all files in that folder; anything else will be lost.
+* Anything printed to stdout/err will be recorded in the job log file.

 ### Compile and package